 Wayland is a very small village located in the state of New York.
 With a population of 1,719 people and just one neighborhood, Wayland is the 646th largest community in New York.
-Much of the housing stock in Wayland was built prior to World War II, making it one of the older and more historic villages in the country.
+Wayland has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-When you are in Wayland, you'll notice that it is more blue-collar than most other communities in America.
-39.69% of Wayland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Wayland is generally considered to be a blue-collar town.
+39.69% of the Wayland workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Wayland is a village of professionals, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Wayland who work in healthcare (13.93%), management occupations (7.38%), and office and administrative support (7.24%).

 Being a small village, Wayland does not have a public transit system used by locals to get to and from work.